rmsrosa/rode_convergence_euler/docs/src/examples/02-wiener_linearnonhomogeneous.md

 using RODEConvergence
 ````

-Then we set up the relevant variables, as in the first example
+Then we set up the relevant variables, as in the first example:

 ````@example 02-wiener_linearnonhomogeneous
 rng = Xoshiro(123)